-Doctor's appointments, lack of transportation or conflicting work schedules do not constitute excused absences for the directed practice hours.
-These situations need to be scheduled, as much as possible, as to not conflict with the scheduled directed practice hours.
-With advance notification, the student can be excused for an absence due to documented illness, funeral leave or a medical emergency.
+Routine doctor's appointments, lack of transportation or conflicting work schedules do not constitute excused absences for the directed practice hours.
+These situations need to be scheduled, as much as possible to avoid conflict with the scheduled directed practice hours.
+Extenuating circumstances should be discussed with the instructor, preceptor, and/or Program Coordinator, such as absence due to documented illness, funeral leave or a medical emergency.
 Documentation will be required of the absence.
-In the event of an absence, the instructor or Clinical Coordinator and preceptor, must be notified one hour in advance of the expected class time or field experience.
-Notification must be done by telephone first, and if a person cannot be reached, then by email to the preceptor and instructor/Clinical Coordinator.
-The student is expected to notify the instructor or the Clinical Coordinator and the field site preceptor.
+In the event of an absence, the instructor or Program Coordinator and preceptor, must be notified one hour in advance of the expected class time or directed practice experience.
+Notification must be done by telephone first, and if a person cannot be reached, then by email to the preceptor and instructor/Coordinator.
+The student is expected to notify the instructor or the Program Coordinator and the site preceptor.
 The student will be expected to make up time missed from the directed practice.